The Church of Jesus Christ of Latter-day Saints in China: Reform and opening up

-In the context of the Chinese economic reforms of the 1980s, LDS Church leaders began engaging in legal and political negotiations with the Chinese state.
+In the context of the Chinese economic reforms of the 1980s, church leaders began engaging in legal and political negotiations with the Chinese state.
 In addresses in 1979, church president Spencer W. Kimball called on members to pray for peace and an opening to missionary work in China, while also praising elements of certain Chinese government policies on sexual morality, work ethics, honesty, self-discipline, and hygiene.
+During this visit, Kimball offered a rededication prayer for the land of China, seeking blessings for its people and the eventual opening of doors for the gospel.
 Visits between Chinese and church delegations occurred between 1980 and 1996.
 The church's Polynesian Cultural Center hosted several Chinese dignitaries, namely Vice Premier Geng Biao, Premier Zhao Ziyang, President Li Xiannian, and Vice President Li Lanqing.
-LDS Church leaders and lawyers met with religious affairs officials and reported positively concerning the prospect of expanding into China.
+Church leaders and lawyers met with religious affairs officials and reported positively concerning the prospect of expanding into China.

 Between the late 1970s and the mid-1990s, the church engaged in cultural exchange with China.
 Since 1979, Brigham Young University (BYU) performance groups have held tours in China to the approbation of Chinese political and business leaders.
 Future church president Russell M. Nelson, who was also a surgeon, was recognized as an honorary professor at Shandong Medical College in 1985.
 Beginning in the 1980s, BYU teachers were sent to Chinese institutions to help teach English.

 After 1996, meetings became less publicized as the Chinese state sought to avoid inspiring other religious organizations to make similar demands for greater autonomy.

 On August 30, 2010, the church confirmed the formation of a "relationship" that could lead to "regularizing" of its activities in China.
 In December 2012, Nelson reiterated that the church was not sending missionaries to China.
 In 2013, the church launched a website presented as being for informing Chinese converts on the restrictions they will obey once they return to China.
 The website confirmed that officially-approved congregations had existed in China since 2004, and reiterated the restrictions on the church's religious activities imposed by Chinese regulations.

 In 2018, Chinese-American Gerrit W. Gong was called as a member of the church's Quorum of the Twelve Apostles.